 Routes on a map

-Your map has two colored routed representing — one for each vehicle.
-You can isolate a given route by clicking on the vehicle switches that appeared in the Results tab.
+Your map has two colored routes, one for each vehicle.
+You can isolate a given route by clicking on the vehicle switches that appeared in the Results.
 Go ahead and turn them on and off to watch the routes appear and disappear.
-Just below those switches, you’ll also see a few radio buttons where you can change the route display from road (routing on top of streets) to (straight lines between two points using a Haversine measure).

-Now, let’s have a quick look at the Output Data section just below the input and map panes.
-This section of the console gives you details about all the goodness that happened right after you clicked “Run.”
+Now, let’s have a quick look at the Output JSON.
+This section of the console gives you details about all the goodness that happened right after you clicked “Run App.”

 If you move down to statistics and expand search, you can see at the bottom that one solution was found.
-Under time, you’ll see that single and best solution was found in 558 microseconds.
-No better solutions were found between the 558 microseconds to the first solution and the 3 seconds we gave the app to run.
+Under time, you’ll see that single and best solution was found in roughly 500 microseconds.

 In more complex scenarios, you’ll typically see many feasible solutions get returned.
 This number often varies depending on your runtime as well.
 There is more to explore in terms of how long to run a model to find operationally good solutions — but that’s a deep dive we’ll reserve for future blog post.
 For now, we want you to continue to explore the ins and outs of the Dispatch app.